 Folding wheelchairs are usuallly not very accommodating for individuals with disabilities.
 They have a low back with no headrest, no recline option, non-adjustable footrests, and poor suspension at best.
-That being said, the Forza D09 does attempt to accommodate where they can.
+That being said, the FCX does attempt to accommodate where they can.

-In the end, if you want a wheelchair that caters to disabilities, folding wheelchairs are not the best option, but Sentire Med's Forza D09 does try to be accommodating.
+In the end, if you want a wheelchair that caters to disabilities, folding wheelchairs are not the best option, but Sentire Med's FCX does its best.